Börje Haraldsson: Career

 During his doctoral studies, Haraldsson began his clinical career as a part-time physician in emergency rooms in Borås, Vänersborg, Bäckefors, and Lysekil.
 He completed his internship at Mölndals hospital, Sweden in 1989, and was subsequently appointed by Sahlgrenska university hospital as Resident Physician.
 Afterward, he served there as an attending physician till 2000, and as senior consultant till 2014.

-Haraldsson was appointed as an associate professor (docent) of Physiology at Gothenburg University till 2000, and as a Professor and Chair of Nephrology till 2015.
+Haraldsson was appointed as an associate professor (docent) of Physiology at University of Gothenburg till 2000, and as a Professor and Chair of Nephrology till 2015.
 During this time period, he also held concurrent appointments as Researcher in integrative physiology, as Department Head, as Director of the university board, and as Vice Dean for the Sahlgrenska academy at the University of Gothenburg.
 Moreover, he chaired several Swedish Research Council’s expert panels, and served as scientific secretary of the Gothenburg Medical Association.
 From 2011 till 2014, he was a visiting professor of medicine at Mount Sinai School of medicine in New York.

 In 2015, Haraldsson resigned his clinical professorship to join Novartis in Switzerland.
 As he returned to Sweden in 2022, he rejoined the University of Gothenburg as Professor of Physiology.

 In 2014, Haraldsson held appointment as an Executive Director at Novartis Institute of Biomedical research (NIBR).
 After working there as a translational medicine expert in the ATI department for 3 years, he became Global Program Head in immunology, hepatology and dermatology (IHD) in 2018.
 In 2022, he left Novartis to become CSO, and four months later CEO, at Oncorena AB.

 Haraldsson is the Founder of three consultancy firms: Hand i Hand, Soinial AB, and Creorena AB.